LeonMengoni/Bayesian-Phylogenetics/README.md

 A common approach for inferring this sort of tree is **Bayesian phylogenetics**.
 This approach applies Bayesian statistics to infer the most probable phylogenetic tree given the observed data and prior information.
 Bayesian methods use _Markov Chain Monte Carlo_ (MCMC) algorithms to sample from the posterior distribution, generating a set of trees and parameters that are consistent with the observed data and the prior information.
 The process of Bayesian phylogenetic analysis typically involves several key steps:

-1. Model selection: choosing the appropriate model of nucleotide substitution.
+1. **Model selection**: choosing the appropriate model of nucleotide substitution.
-2. Data preparation: aligning sequences and preparing the data matrix.
+2. **Data preparation**: aligning sequences and preparing the data matrix.
-3. Prior specification: defining the prior distributions for the parameters.
+3. **Prior specification**: defining the prior distributions for the parameters.
-4. Likelihood calculation: calculating the likelihood based on the model.
+4. **Likelihood calculation**: calculating the likelihood based on the model.
-5. MCMC simulation: running the MCMC algorithm to sample from the posterior distribution.
+5. **MCMC simulation**: running the MCMC algorithm to sample from the posterior distribution.
-6. Convergence diagnosis: checking that the MCMC simulation has adequately explored the parameter space.
+6. **Convergence diagnosis**: checking that the MCMC simulation has adequately explored the parameter space.
-7. Tree summarization: summarizing the sampled trees into a consensus tree, which represents the most probable phylogenetic relationships.
+7. **Tree summarization**: summarizing the sampled trees into a consensus tree, which represents the most probable phylogenetic relationships.

 We will now explore these steps.